wikipathways/pyzenodo4wpdata/README.md

  * -d -- Debug mode.
 Nothing will actually be uploaded to Zenodo, but most of the code will be run.
  * -n -- No publish.
 Do everything except publish.
 This final step can easily be done on the GUI, if you're only testing or unsure.

-Note: there is a 1 second pause in the example shell script to keep within the 100/minute rate limit for the Zenodo REST API.
+Note: there is a 100/minute rate limit for the Zenodo REST API requests.

  ## Access Token
  You will need a Zenodo access token to run the Zenodo API steps in this script: